Providers

 RNCrypto

 For accelerated crypto operations, you can use the RNCrypto crypto provider.
-It is the most performant crypto provider available for React Native and Expo.
+It is the most performant crypto provider available for React Native.

 To use it, install the following package: